-- Council for Virginia's Future, which produces Hampton Roads Performs information.
+- Virginia Performs, which produces Hampton Roads Performs information.
 Data is gathered and analyzed by the Weldon Cooper Center at the University of Virginia.
 Indicators fall in these areas: economy, education, health and family, public safety, natural resources, transportation and government and citizens.

 - Hampton Roads Economic Development Alliance, which provides information on the region’s largest employers, manufacturing companies, international firms and other employer information.